-

 OFFICIAL SELECTION - Toronto International Film Festival 2025Screens with THE ART OF LOOKING

-Dir: Andris Gauja / Estonia / 17 mins / AUSTRALIAN PREMIERE
+Dir: Andris Gauja / Estonia / 17 mins / VICTORIAN PREMIERE

 Two seemingly different groups of people - astrophysicists and slime researchers - explore the nature of things and conclude that the main drive of humanity is our natural curiosity. -